SauloCav/Lua-Experiments/README.md

 Lua is an interpreted, high-level scripting, dynamically typed, multi-paradigm, reflexive and lightweight programming language, designed by Tecgraf from PUC-Rio in 1993 to expand applications in general, in an extensible way (which unites parts of a program made in more than one language), for prototyping and to be embedded in complex software such as games.
 It resembles Python, Ruby, and Icon, among others.

-Lua was created by a team of Tecgraf developers from PUC-Rio, initially, to be used in a Petrobras project.
-Due to its efficiency, clarity and ease of learning, it began to be used in several branches of programming, such as game development (Blizzard Entertainment, for example, used the language in the game World of Warcraft), robot control, text, etc. It is also often used as a general-purpose language.

 Lua combines procedural programming with powerful data description constructs based on associative tables and extensible semantics.
 It is dynamically typed, interpreted from bytecodes, and has automatic memory management with garbage collection.
 These characteristics make Lua an ideal language for configuration, automation (scripting) and rapid prototyping.